seme4/sameAs-Lite/README.md

 The sameAs Lite WebApp is able to work straight out of the box as long as Apache is installed.

-1. Edit `config.ini` to have the information for the stores you are using.
-Do not change the 'type' or 'location' settings, and add these to any new stores you create.
+1. Edit `config.ini` and add the information for the stores you are using.

 2. The default username and password for the restricted areas is 'demo'.
 To change this run `htpasswd -c auth.htpasswd username`.
 To add extra users run `htpasswd auth.htpasswd username`.

-3. Create an empty sqlite3 database and update `config.ini` to point to this database.
+3. Create an empty sqlite3 database.
+Update the location parameter of the teststore in the `config.ini` with the path to this database (default is `db/sameaslite-store.db`).

 4. Add pairs to the stores using the web interface.
 Navigate to `/api` to do this.